 A collection of works authored by leading scientists from the US and Russia, Human-Computer Interaction and Operators’ Performance: Optimizing Work Design with Activity Theory describes applied and systemic-structural activity theory as it is used to study human-computer interaction, aviation, design, and training.
 Important from a theoretical and practical perspective, the book describes new analytical and experimental methods in the study of human work.

 The book facilitates the exchange of ideas between scientists working in ergonomics, human factors, human-computer interaction, industrial/organizational psychology, economics, management training, and other related areas.
 Drawing on their theoretical perspectives, the authors provide a comparative analysis of the various schools working in activity theory and a new approach to the study of human work derived from applied and systemic-structural activity theory.
 They cover special topics such as functional analysis of attention and classification of professions developed utilizing applied activity theory methods.
 In addition the book presents comparative analysis of work activity theory and applications.

 Representing the next significant step in the development of applied and systemic-structural activity theory, the book offers a balanced picture of theoretical and applied issues in the study of human work from general, applied, and systemic-structural activity theory points of view.
 It provides state-of-the art information and emphasizes its application to the study of human work while interacting with advanced technology.

-Special Topics in the Study of Human Work from the Activity Theory Perspective
+Introduction and Overview.
+Human-Computer Interaction.
+Evaluation of Computer Users' Psycho-Physiological Functional State.
+Work Activity in Aviation.
+Special Topics in the Study of Human Work from the Activity Theory Perspectives.